pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 ## Proposal

-For these reasons (consistency, performance, code clarity), this documents propose the following changes:
+For these reasons (consistency, performance, code clarity), this PDEP proposes the following changes:

 1. The result of _any_ indexing operation (subsetting a DataFrame or Series in any way,